 Laughter yoga essentially combines laughter with the breathing exercises of yoga.
 The body cannot differentiate between fake laughter and real laughter.
 What starts off as fake laughter as an exercise in a group is quickly turned into real laughter through eye contact and playfulness.
 There has been an increase in the amount of stress and mental strain due to the fast lifestyle and work pressure.
 It has thus become very important that you understand the impact of stress on your health and how much you can benefit from a regular dose of humour.

 Papa CJ offers two pieces of advice for people suffering from mental health issues:

 - The first piece of advice is to people with mental health conditions which is to seek professional help.

-- The second piece of advice is to a broader audience and that is to recognise that mental health is not a joke
+- The second piece of advice is to a broader audience and that is to recognize that mental health is not a joke.

 “The body cannot differentiate between fake laughter and real laughter, so it gets the benefits regardless of whether the laughter is real or fake.”

 Mental health is not something that should be taken lightly, ignored or suppressed.
 However, due to the social stigma associated with mental health, we tend to either suppress it or ignore the symptoms until it is too late.
 Laughter might not be a fool-proof treatment for mental ailments, but it definitely helps the patient feel better and diverted from the condition and also brings about positive physical changes in the body that could help you improve your overall health and feel more alive.

 Following are some benefits of Laughter Yoga on your mental health: